 DA 100.
-Introduction to Data Analysis
+Introduction to Data Analysis (O)

 This course will enable the student to examine the role data analytics plays in helping to make better decisions based on data.
 The student will explore various models that can be utilized to help summarize, visualize, and interpret data in a variety of disciplines.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.

 DA 120.
-Data Mining
+Data Mining (O)

 This course will enable the student to develop knowledge of machine learning concepts along with practical advice on applying these tools and techniques to real-world data mining situations.
 The student will utilize machine learning software to extract data, analyze it, and produce a summary of the information.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.

 DA 140.
-Data Visualization
+Data Visualization (O)

 This course will enable the student to utilize key data visualization techniques to design and create interactive visualizations.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.

 DA 160.
-Tableau
+Tableau (O)

 This course will enable the student to develop skills in using Tableau to transform raw data into easily understandable visual formats for analyzing data.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.